Courage-1984/Dataset-Forge/docs/README_full.md

 - **Problem:** PATH is not updated.
   - Double-check your environment variable settings and restart your terminal.

-### run_tests.py

-- **Problem:** Script fails to run, or you get unexpected results.
-  - Ensure all dependencies are installed: `pip install vulture pytest pytest-cov coverage pyan3 pyflakes`
-  - If you get import errors, check your virtual environment and Python version.
-  - If the script reports no files found, check your directory structure and that the codebase is present.
-  - The script overwrites its output files in `tools/run_tests.py` on each run.
-  - Review the console output for error messages.

 ---

 For further help, see [usage.md](usage.md) or contact the project maintainer.

 ---

 # Style Guide

 # Dataset Forge Style Guide